-Hezbollah pondering withdrawal from Syria, Lebanese political ally reveals
+Hezbollah pondering withdrawal from Syria, Lebanese political ally and ex-minister reveals

 Bassil, who heads Lebanon's Free Patriotic Movement party allied with Hezbollah, reaffirmed his party's support for "Lebanon's neutrality" in foreign conflicts in a press conference.

 "[Hezbollah] certainly began to think of returning from Syria and [attending to its own matters] and we as Lebanese must embrace and support such a decision," Bassil said, according to Arabi21

 Within the same context, Bassil said Lebanon had had enough of neighbouring countries' problems.

 "The capacity of the Lebanese to bear the consequences of the problems of others has reached its limit," the FPM leader said.

 Hezbollah did not officially respond to the comments made by Bassil, whose party allied with the Shia duo Hezbollah and Amal Movement in support of former premier Hassan Diab's government.

 Read also: Northern Ireland militant group 'New IRA' collaborating with Lebanon's Hezbollah: report